 What happens after training?

 Please note: Only women skaters are permitted on teams under WFTDA regulations, but both men and women can be referees.

 We hold 2-3 practices a week in Alliston, with frequent scrimmages and bouts, both home and away.

-Regular league dues are $50 per month, and Regular Skater Insurance coverage costs $50 for the calendar year (or $20 to upgrade from $30 apprentice (FM) insurance).
+Regular league dues are $50 per month, and Regular Skater Insurance coverage costs $50 for the calendar year (or $30 for the remainder of the year, if purchased after July 1).